afska/gba-link-connection/README.md

 | `canShutdown()`                                | **bool**              | Returns `true` if there's an active session and there's no previous shutdown requests.                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                              |
 | `getDataSize()`                                | **LinkSPI::DataSize** | Returns the current operation mode (`LinkSPI::DataSize`).                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                           |
 | `getError()`                                   | **LinkMobile::Error** | Returns details about the last error that caused the connection to be aborted.                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                      |

+## Compile-time constants

+- `LINK_MOBILE_QUEUE_SIZE`: to set a custom request queue size (how many commands can be queued at the same time).
+The default value is `10`, which seems fine for most games.
+  - This affects how much memory is allocated.
+With the default value, it's around `3` KB.

 # 🖱️ LinkPS2Mouse